sardust/automatic-cme-detection-and-tracking/README.md

 # Automatic CME Detection and Geometric Analysis

 This repository provides post-training inference and downstream analysis code for coronal mass ejection (CME) region extraction and geometric measurement from coronagraph images.
+The full MAE pretraining pipeline is not included.

 The workflow is organized into two stages: